Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/navigation.md

 ### Service Links menu

-The _Service Links_ menu provides links to to the _Platform Home_ page, the _Dashboard_, the capabilities to which your organization is subscribed (example shown), and the _Explore More Products and Services_ page.
+The _Service Links_ menu provides links to to the _Platform Home_ page, _Overview_, capabilities to which your organization is subscribed and provisioned (example shown), and the _Explore Products & Services_ page.
 Click the _Integration Builder_ capability to show links to available environments.

 ![Service Links menu](/Images/service_links_menu.png)